 The Era Of Modern Shoes

-In the late 90s and early 2000s, new manufacturers enter the climbing shoe market including Red Chili (1998), Mad Rock (2002), and Evolv (2003).
-During these years, manufacturers churn out countless shoe models, all leap-frogging the advancement of shoe innovation.
+In the late 90s and early 2000s, new manufacturers entered the climbing shoe market including Red Chili (1998), Mad Rock (2002), and Evolv (2003).
+During these years, manufacturers churned out countless shoe models, all leap-frogging the advancement of shoe innovation.

 The solution was the first shoe to introduce the P3 Rand, as well as one of the first split-sole shoes, and an aggressively downturned toe box.
 These features allowed climbers to exercise a remarkable amount of precision and power through their feet, especially on overhung terrain.
 Its 3D molded heel cup, also the first of its kind, allowed climbers to crank heel hooks with confidence.

 The Solution was such an advanced design, that over 15 years later, it is still recognized as one of the best climbing shoes available.
 It is undoubtedly one of the most important shoes ever created and used by Adam Ondra for clipping the chains of the first 9c sport route and Nalle Hukkataival’s V17 boulder problem.